ttylerharrison1/Git-Definitions/git_definitions.md

 # Terminal Definitions
 - pwd: Print Working Directory
 - ls: List all of my files and directories inside of the current directory
-- cd [new directory to move to]: Change new directory to wirking directory
+- cd [new directory to move to]: Change new directory to working directory
 - mkdir [NameOfDirectory]: Makes a new Directory
 - [touch]: Makes a new File
 - [nano]: opend a file in nano